Saffar Island

 Saffar Island (остров Сафар, [ˈɔstrof sɐˈfar]) is the rocky island off the north coast of Elephant Island in the South Shetland Islands, Antarctica extending 290 m in west–east direction and 230 m in south–north direction, with a surface area of 3.64 ha.
 It is separated from Elephant Island by a passage narrowing to 325 m at points.

-The feature is named after Ibn al-Saffar (d.
-1035), an Al-Andalusian astronomer and author of one of the Arabic treatises on the astrolabe that introduced the triangulation method to Europe; in association with other names in the area deriving from the early development or use of geodetic instruments and methods.
+The feature is named after Abū al-Qāsim Ahmad ibn as-Saffār (d.
+1035), an Andalusī astronomer and author of one of the Arabic treatises on the astrolabe that introduced the triangulation method to Europe; in association with other names in the area deriving from the early development or use of geodetic instruments and methods.

 Location

 Saffar Island is centred at 61°06′23″S 54°57′45.5″W, which is 22.36 km east-southeast of Cape Yelcho, 5.4 km west-southwest of Point Wild, 360 m north-northeast of Ronalds Point and 880 m east-northeast of Biruni Island.
 British mapping of the area in 1822,1972 and 2009.